crccheck/recipes/recipes/ice_cream.md

   + 1 t green tea powder
   + my usual base, but with extra fat and extra yolks

+## Strawberry Ice Cream

+  - Make the regular base, but up the cream to at least half (half and half).
+  - Let it chill
+  + add about half a cup of chopped strawberries
+  - process with a stick blender
+  - strain and then freeze

 ## Blood Orange Sorbet